Financial aid and awards

 Bursaries are awarded to students demonstrating financial need along with other criteria.

 Sheridan presents hundreds of academic awards to students demonstrating outstanding academic achievement.
-Faculty members select student recipients for these awards.

 Use this budget tool to help you plan

-Looking for financial support?
+Looking for financial assistance?